 ExC-ELL was developed through a 5-year study funded by the Carnegie Corporation of New York.
-ExC-ELL facilitates teachers’ development of the skills, confidence, and efficacy in teaching the knowledge and skills to English learners and all students through a comprehensive program consisting of an initial three-day institute and follow-up on-site support.
+ExC-ELL develops teachers’ skills, confidence, and efficacy in teaching vocabulary, reading, and writing to all students – especially multilingual learners / English learners – in all content areas.
+To read more about this research, click on “The Research” tab above.

 The three-day ExC-ELL Institute provides the latest research and evidence-based practices that have been tested with ELLs in mainstream, ESL, SPED, newcomer and SIFE classrooms, either self-contained or with mainstream students.
 We also offer the ACE-LERA institute in Spanish for dual-language educators interested in the same content.
 For the complete experience, add lesson planning & coaching support after the ExC-ELL or ACE-LERA institute!
 The basic components of ExC-ELL and ACE-LERA training are:

 - Day 1: Vocabulary Instruction & Academic Discourse

 - Day 2: Reading Comprehension in all subject areas

 - Day 3: Writing Skills in all subject areas

 For even more impact, add on two days of professional learning for administrators:

 - Days 4-5: ExC-ELL Training for Administrators